 - Equipment School equipment checked out by students is their responsibility.
 They are expected to keep it clean and in good condition.
 Loss of any equipment is the student's financial obligation.
-All equipment must be returned within one week of your last event, or the student will be charged for the replacement of lost equipment. - Travel All students must travel to and from out of town contests in transportation provided by the activities department.
+All equipment must be returned within one week of your last event, or the student will be charged for the replacement of lost equipment.
+All equipment must be returned or fines paid prior to participating in another sport/activity. - Travel All students must travel to and from out of town contests in transportation provided by the activities department.
 Exceptions will only be made for extreme circumstances such as, doctor's appointments, etc. Exceptions must be cleared in writing by the principal or designee a minimum of 24 hours in advance of the trip.